Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem: Results

 Metropolis Monte Carlo (MC) is an importance sampling method that generates an ensemble according to the Boltzmann factor.
-MC simulations were performed in order to explore the conformational space that is accessible by translational and rotational random steps of rigid helixes.
-In all simulations reported protein transmembrane alpha-helixes were held rigid.
-The rigid body MC simulator was implemented in HARLEM program.
+MC simulations were performed in order to explore the conformational space that is accessible by translational and rotational random steps of rigid helices.
+In all simulations reported, protein transmembrane alpha-helices were held rigid.
+The rigid body MC simulation was implemented in the HARLEM program \cite{kurnikov1999harlem} on a machine with Intel(R) Core(TM) i5-2540 CPU.